blakedallen/gamelogs/shops/wizard_market.md

 Wand of Shatter (340 gp)
 This masterwork wand was created by a god of magic for his most loyal champion.

-## Artificer Row

-Bastard Sword (Medium) (+5 weapon, Flaming Burst) (sheds light) (98335 gp) This finely crafted weapon is said to have been created to slay the Wyrm of Vidusi.

-Dagger (Medium) (+1 weapon) (1002 gp)
-Every strike by this weapon is accompanied by a feral snarl.

-Dwarven Waraxe (Medium) (+1 weapon, Spell Storing) (8330 gp) This masterwork weapon is said to be imbued with the spirit of the gnome hero Thali, leader of the Jade Arrows.

-Dwarven Waraxe (Small) (+3 weapon) (18330 gp)
-A masterwork weapon, inlaid with jet.

-Greatsword (Small) (+1 weapon, Defending) (3350 gp)
-A finely crafted weapon, wrapped in silver engravings.

-Heavy Mace (Small) (+1 weapon, Vicious) (1312 gp)
-This distinctive weapon once belonged to the legendary ranger Camay, who perished in the Sunless Swamp.

-Longsword (Medium) (Mithral) (+1 weapon, Ice) (1315 gp) Every strike by this weapon is accompanied by eerie silence.

-Longsword (Small) (+1 weapon) (inscription provides clue to function) (1315 gp) This finely crafted weapon once belonged to the renowned hero Rose, who fell in the Infernal Crusade.

-Longsword (Small) (+1 weapon, Throwing, Vorpal) (2315 gp) A distinctive weapon, engraved with runes of destruction.

-Mace of Smiting (75312 gp) (Medium)
-Every strike by this weapon is accompanied by a burst of light.

-Rapier (Medium) (+2 weapon, Brilliant Energy) (128320 gp) Foes slain by this weapon dissolve into shards of glass.

-Siangham (Small) (+1 weapon, Mighty Cleaving) (8303 gp) This masterwork weapon is said to compel its bearer to protect the Island of Dragons.